Elkaid/Elkaid/README.md

 - 👀 I’m interested in Programming, Embedded Systems, Machine Learning, Machine Vision, Electronics, Photography, Astronomy, 3D Printing, CAD/CAM etc.
 - 🌱 Consistently trying to expand my abilities and knowledge
 - 💞️ I’m looking to collaborate on: anything fun
-- 📫 You may reach me at: domokaidus [at] yahoo.com
+- 📫 You may reach me at:

 <!---
 Elkaid/Elkaid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.